The State of Julia for Scientific Machine Learning: The Scientific Computing Ecosystem

 Julia rounds out its suite of constrained optimization libraries with GeometricFlux.jl \cite{tu2020geometricflux}.
-GeometricFlux.jl again builds on the Flux.jl framework with specific layers and functionality for the $5(+1)G$ fields, which includes \textbf{G}raphs and sets, \textbf{G}rids and Euclidean Spaces, \textbf{G}roups and Homogenous Spaces, \textbf{G}eodesics and Manifolds, \textbf{G}auges and Bundles, and \textbf{G}eometric Algebra.
+GeometricFlux.jl again builds on the Flux.jl framework with specific layers and functionality for the $5(+1)G$ fields, which includes \textbf{G}raphs and sets, \textbf{G}rids and Euclidean Spaces, \textbf{G}roups and Homogenous Spaces, \textbf{G}eodesics and Manifolds, \textbf{G}auges and Bundles, and \textbf{G}eometric Algebra \cite{bronstein2021geometric}.
 As with PINNs, these same functionalities appear scattered throughout different Jax and Torch libraries that are often incompatible with one another.
 This support makes Julia an attractive choice for working on SMLPs such as excited state molecular dynamics \cite{detanet, solvent2024}.
+There is also the GraphNeuralNetworks.jl library \cite{Lucibello2021GNN}, which is more actively maintained than GeometricFlux.jl, and has similar features.

-\paragraph{Automatic Differentiation} Julia maintains several different packages for both forward mode and reverse mode automatic differentiation (AD) with ForwardDiff.jl \cite{revels2016forward} and Zygote.jl \cite{innes2018fashionable} respectively.
+\paragraph{Automatic Differentiation} Julia maintains several different packages for both forward mode and reverse mode automatic differentiation (AD) with ForwardDiff.jl \cite{revels2016forward} and Zygote.jl \cite{innes2018fashionable} respectively (see also \cite{enzyme,ChainRules,schafer2021abstractdifferentiation, reactantjl}).
 In other ecosystems, forward mode and reverse mode AD are typically handled within the same library, as is the case with PyTorch \cite{paszke2019pytorch} and Jax \cite{jax2018github}.
 In general, Julia's AD libraries are much more ambitious in scope, allowing for more overhead from the user at the potential cost of ease of use.
 We identify this as one of the few areas where there is a lot of friction when writing Julia code.
 One way in which this is realized is with custom gradient interventions and definitions.
 In Julia, macros for overriding and specifying differentiation rules are housed in many separate libraries, including Zygote.jl itself and the general purpose DiffRules.jl library \cite{Diffrules.jl}.
 Navigating the maze of different tools is often counter intuitive and involves much more domain knowledge than with other tools.
 In contrast, custom differentiation rules are very easy in Jax with the \textit{@custom\_JVP} and \textit{@custom\_VJP} macros.